nashville-software-school/client-side-mastery/book-2-the-neophyte/chapters/DAILY_JOURNAL_MODULAR.md

 In this stage of the application, you are going to modularize your JavaScript code.
 You will create several JavaScript files, which each have a single responsibility.
 <!-- Then you will need to include them in your `index.html` in the correct order. -->

-My modularizing your code, you achieve two main goals.
+By modularizing your code, you achieve two main goals.

 1. When changes need to be made to your application, it makes it far easier to find the code that needs to change.
 This benefit comes at the expense of having more files to manage, and open, during development.
 1. It nearly eliminates the possibility of merge conflicts.
 When working in a team, each developer takes responsibility for making a very specific change.
 By modularizing your code, the likelihood that two developers will need to be working on the same file, at the same time, is minimized.